 The full caption was obviously not intended to go viral and it left his audience skeptical of his motives.
 With macro-influencers, it is easy to question whether a post is truly objective or just a business initiative?

 Should you choose a macro or micro-influencer for your next campaign or product launch?

 When it comes to influencers, bigger isn’t always better especially when authenticity is in question.

 For instance, customers interested in Bootea Shake may not see Scott Disick as a health enthusiast or tea connoisseur.
 Audiences are aware of celebrity endorsements and skeptical of being deceived.

 Markerly conducted a survey of 2 million social media influencers and saw that those with 1,000 to 10,000 followers have a like rate of 4%, while those with fewer than 1,000 have a like rate of 8%.
-Similar studies have also shown that the engagement rate with micro-influencers have two to five times more engagement than big name macro influencers.
+Similar studies have also shown that micro-influencers have two to five times more engagement than big-name macro-influencers.

-If you’re looking to drive awareness to a product or service, it’s best to look who is popular and trending in your niche market.
-Think of it this way – wouldn’t you be more likely to trust a product review if it came from an advocate of that industry – someone who lives, eats, and breathes in that realm versus just a mega star?
-What if your budget isn’t an issue and you can afford a mega celebrity influencer?
+If you’re looking to drive awareness of a product or service, it’s best to look who is popular and trending in your niche market.
+Think of it this way – wouldn’t you be more likely to trust a product review if it came from an advocate of that industry – someone who lives, eats, and breathes in that realm versus just a megastar?
+What if your budget isn’t an issue and you can afford a celebrity influencer?